PlanterApp/planter_docs/content/en/docs/1_getting-started/3_frost-dates/index.md

 ---

 Be sure to set your local frost dates in Planter, so the **Growing Calendar** will show accurate information for your area.
-{{< alert icon="🍍" context="info" text="If you live in an area where the temperatures never go below freezing, ignore the planting times in the Growing Calendar.
-Plant cool season crops in your cooler season." />}}
+{{< alert icon="🌴" context="info" text="If you do not get frosts or freezing temperatures in your area, you can ignore the dates in the Growing Calendar.
+Plant cool season crops in your cooler season and plant heat-loving crops in your warmer season." />}}

 ###Set frost dates using your location
 1. Select **Settings** from the menu bar<br /><br />